croffler/hugo-test/site/content/xap101/the-gigaspace-interface.markdown

 The space is accessed via a programmatic interface which supports the following main functions:

-- Write â€“ the semantics of writing a new entry of information into the space.
+- Write - the semantics of writing a new entry of information into the space.
-- Read â€“ read the contents of a stored entry into the client side.
+- Read - read the contents of a stored entry into the client side.
-- Take â€“ get the value from the space and delete its content.
+- Take - get the value from the space and delete its content.
-- Notify â€“ alert when the contents of an entry of interest have registered changes.
+- Notify - alert when the contents of an entry of interest have registered changes.

 {{%learn "./the-space-operations.html"%}}